 In August 2018, the Group entered into a transaction to provide lending to a special purpose vehicle, Queenhithe, which makes loans to UK small businesses.
-The Group provided an initial funding of approximately £9.2 million through subscription into the Class B note issued by Queenhithe.
+The Group, through Basinghall, provided an initial funding of approximately £9.2 million through subscription into the Class B note issued by Queenhithe.
 Queenhithe has been accounted for in these consolidated financial statements as a subsidiary consolidated into the results of the Group.

 In November 2018, the transaction was updated whereby the Department for Business, Energy and Industrial Strategy ("BEIS") - the British Business Bank's ("BBB") sole shareholder - agreed to provide up to £150 million of funding via a senior floating rate, loan to Queenhithe.
-It was expected that the senior loan facility would be drawn down over a period of up to 18 months, after which there would be a reinvestment period of a further 18 months before the facility began to amortise monthly, with principal repayment in relation to the Group's investment sequential to the senior loan.
-The facility came with a 12-year legal maturity.